sahalsajjad/tiller3/docs/Design.md

 ## FAQ
 ### Where to add business logic?
-Formerly, our rich models would have contained ...
+Formerly, our rich models would have contained small business logic or transformations and validations.
+Now this must be done outside.
- Now the good thing is we never have to think about it any more.
+Now the good thing is we never have to think about it any more ;)

- Question: Where to put it?
+Options:
- * Namespace
+- Namespace
+- Service

 If you still want to do it, e.g. for the User, you could still return a rich model fro the repository

 ### How to support subclasses/subinterfaces
+TBD

 ### How to represent lazy references
+TBD

 ### How to represent eager references
+TBD